gtantachuco-pivotal/spring-cloud-s3-gui/README.md

 ## Build the project

-After you check out the project, run
+After you configure the app, run this command:
 ```
 mvn clean package
 ```